 • A look at the demographics of current UW-Madison undergraduates

-• The percent of accepted students that attend UW-Madison (yield rate)
+• The percentage of accepted students that attend UW-Madison (yield rate)

 • Tips for applying to the University of Wisconsin